Everything you need to know about freezing beef stew. Learn how to freeze a batch of beef stew without freezer burn and without losing flavor.

 Yes.
 If you have leftover beef stew that you know you can't eat before it spoils go ahead and freeze it.

-Potatoes do tend to become mushy once they have been frozen but not to the extent that they will ruin your stew once you defrost and reheat it.
+Potatoes and carrots do tend to become mushy once they have been frozen and thawed but not to the extent that they will ruin your stew once you defrost and reheat it.

 If you are making stew specifically to freeze for a quick and easy freezer meal, you can wait to add the potatoes until you are reheating the stew.
 Simply boil the potatoes until they are tender and then add them to the reheated stew.

-In an airtight container frozen beef stew has a shelf life of about three months.
+In an airtight container or bag, frozen beef stew will last for about three months in the freezer.

 I do not recommend refreezing beef stew.
 Multiple freezings and defrostings will cause texture and flavor changes to the stew.